lvzt/Design-Right-software/README.md

 # User Manual<br/>
 Please click this [link](https://github.com/lvzt/Design-Right-software/wiki/User-Manual) or go to wiki page.<br/>
 # Update information<br/>
-This software is now updated to version 2.0.
-Please click this [link](https://github.com/lvzt/Design-Right-software/wiki/Update-information-of-version-2.0) for details or go to wiki page.<br/>
+This software is now updated to version 2.1.
+(Some bugs are fixed in version 2.1.)
+Please click this [link](https://github.com/lvzt/Design-Right-software/wiki/Update-information-of-version-2.0) for details  about version 2.0 or go to wiki page.<br/>
 # Source Code<br/>
 Please send me an email (lvzht@hotmail.com) to ask for source code.
 Tell me a little about you, such as your name, name of company/institute/organization you work for, the purpose of getting the source code, etc. Thanks.<br/>
 # Special Appreciation<br/>